0

 • Norepinephrine: This neurotransmitter increases alertness and focus, further intensifying arousal and excitement.

-• Endorphins: These natural pain relievers are released during sexual activity, contributing to feelings of euphoria and relaxation.
-(Note: these are typically not strong enough to inhibit pain from, say, dryness/tearing from vaginal atrophy!)
+• Endorphins: These natural feel-good chemicals are released during sexual activity, contributing to feelings of euphoria and relaxation.
+(Note: natural responses may vary when significant physical discomfort is present.)

 These neurotransmitters work together to stimulate blood flow to the genitals, increase sensitivity, and trigger physiological changes that prepare the body for sexual activity.

-Between the physiological changes happening to our vaginas and vulvas, and a lack of foreplay, which diminishes our neurological response...things might not be looking too good 😬 .
+Between the physiological changes happening to our vaginas and vulvas, and a lack of foreplay diminishing our neurological response... things might not be looking too good 😬.

 Orgasm Understanding

 From our nifty diagram, you can see the structure of both the vagina and the vulva, as well as the full clitoral bulb.
-The clitoral bulb is wishbone shaped, extending inside the walls of the vagina.
-But, what does this mean for libido?
-Well, often, libido can be driven by whether we are having orgasms - in sort of a circular loop that can please or frustrate us.
+The clitoral bulb is wishbone-shaped, extending inside the walls of the vagina.
+But what does this mean for libido?
+Well, often, libido can be driven by whether we are having orgasms — in a kind of circular loop that can please or frustrate us.

 vaginadiagram3Dversion.png